fazer06/micro-reddit/README.md

 - rails generate model User username:string email:string password:string

-Check the micro-reddit/db/migrate/ folder to confirm migration file was created
+Check the micro-reddit/db/migrate/ folder to confirm the migration file was created

 Run the migration with